temporalio/documentation/kb/prometheus-grafana-setup.md

 - StatsD
 - M3

-Once you have enabled your monitoring tool, you can relay these metrics to any monitoring and observability platform.
+After you enable your monitoring tool, you can relay these metrics to any monitoring and observability platform.

 <!-- truncate -->